Matra

 Architectural Innovations

-Matra addresses this with seven architectural innovations.
+Matra addresses this with the following modifications.

 Unicode-Aware Pre-Tokenization